 Feel free to schedule a free consultation with our legal team, in case if you suspect disability discrimination, disputes over a child’s Individualized Education Program (IEP), abuse, or any other type of deprivation or ill-treatment stemming having to do with their disability.

-We are just starting our special education practice and are looking to familiarize ourselves with the law pertaining to special education in order to give our clients the quality representation that we deserve.
-We may not have experience yet but we have extensive experience in fighting tenaciously and going the extra mile for our clients with regards to immigration, corporate/business issues, or employment law.
+We want to give our clients the quality representation that they deserve.
+We have extensive experience in fighting tenaciously and going the extra mile for our clients with regards to immigration, corporate/business issues, or employment law.
 Our experience in immigration and fighting to get people into this country makes us specifically attuned to the needs of those most vulnerable in the community and we want to expand that to help those being excluded.
 In the midst of the COVID-19 Pandemic, schools are having to adjust their instructional requirements and guidelines to teach students with proper social distancing guidelines.
 Yet all across the country, special education students have had to suffer the brunt of these changes, with little attention to their individual needs and struggles in the rush to make education convenient for their non-disabled peers.
 In the effort to help everyone beat the pandemic while living a normal life, children with special needs have been effectively left by the wayside.
 In this situation, we want to place all our legal resources at your disposal to help you fight for your children’s rights under the existing statutes for special education and disabilities and make sure they are being heard even in an exceptional time such as this.
 We want to be part of the fight to help ensure the quality of individualized special education during these times as well as ensure the rights of children with disabilities under the existing statutes.

 We understand that not every student is the same and that different children have different needs based on both the nature of their disability and their particular life experience.
 That is not an issue for us.
 At Kameli & Associates, we dedicate extensive time to serving our clients individually as people, working with them to understand their individual stories and struggles and making sure our representation meets their individual needs as clients and not just throw them in a one size fits all box.
 We bring this personalized attention to all of our clients and you can be sure we will bring it to you and your child in your goal of ensuring your child’s rights in the classroom.